 - Consider the timing and frequency of each tactic

 - Test new ideas and improve them

-- Roll out your 2023 goals to your team and marketing agency!
+- Roll out your new strategic marketing plan (and goals) to your team and marketing agency!